FuelLabs/fuels-ts/apps/docs/src/guide/addresses/index.md

 <<< @/../../docs-snippets/src/guide/types/evm-address.test.ts#addresses-3{ts:line-numbers}

-The TS-SDK makes converting between these addresses simple using the [Address](../types/address.md) helper which provides various utilities for conversion.
+The TS-SDK makes converting between these addresses simple using the [Address](../types/address.md) helper, which provides various utilities for conversion.

 The following [conversion guide](./conversion.md) will show how to utilize this class to convert between address formats, as well as Sway Standard Types.